JetBrains/youtrack-mobile/README.md

 ## Contribute as Developer

-We welcome you to help us improve this open-source app.
+If you are a developer, we invite you to help us improve this open-source app.

 1. Install dependencies via `npm install` or `yarn install`.
 2. Read [getting started](https://facebook.github.io/react-native/docs/getting-started.html).